 While this is great on its own, it brings to the table a great opportunity to showcase your feature as social proof on your website or landing page!

-Media features include articles in big online blogs, television (not commercials), newspapers, unsolicited reviews and podcasts.
+Media features include articles published on big online blogs, television features (not commercials), newspapers writeups, unsolicited reviews and podcast interviews.

 Shopify, an international e-commerce platform, proudly showcases their media mentions from The Wall Street Journal to TechCrunch, showcasing their relevance to a wide group of audience.